To nurture the next generation of global citizens

 The students will have the opportunity to reinforce material learned in the Workshop during the Living Classroom setting through hands on experience.
 We will also focus on pronunciation.

 In the U.S., it is a common practice for preschoolers to take a nap at preschool.
 However, we are aware that it is not such a common practice in Japan.
-Therefore, we did not include the naptime in the program; however, it is easy to imagine that the children would be tired from a long trip and might be experiencing jet lag; therefore, the Lunch & Relaxation Time will be an hour and half long to allow reflection on what they learned in the morning and recharge for the afternoon activities.
-Arrangements could be made if some children need to take a nap.
+Therefore, we did not include the nap time in the program; however, it is easy to imagine that the children would be tired from a long trip and might be experiencing jet lag; therefore, we have planned the transportation time (to the afternoon field trips) to be the nap time.

 A bus company will be transporting the group to all locations.